Black people in ancient Roman history: Identifiable people

 Aethiopiae were rare in the capital under Nero; it was evidence of a brilliant and costly affair when the gladiators for a whole day's show consisted only of Aethiopes.

-One "Aethiop" soldier is reported (by an unreliable source) in Britannia in about 210 CE, his black skin being considered a bad omen for North African Emperor Septimius Severus who was born in Leptis Magna.
+One "Aethiop" soldier is reported (by Historia Augusta, a source of mixed reliability) in Britannia in about 210 CE, his black skin being considered a bad omen for North African Emperor Septimius Severus who was born in Leptis Magna.

 Depictions of skin tone

 A strong distinction in skin color is frequently seen in the portrayal of men and women in Ancient Rome.
 Since women in Ancient Rome were traditionally expected to stay inside and out of the sun, they were usually quite pale; whereas men were expected to go outside and work in the sun, so they were usually deeply tanned.
-Separately, people with very dark skin and woolly hair were often depicted in art.
+Separately, people with very dark skin and tightly-curled hair were often depicted in art.
 Classical pedagogy, intermingled with the fraught legacy of racism, has incorrectly imputed racism to ancient depictions of people with the physical characteristics of sub-Saharan Africans.